WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** 1680x1050
 - **Settings:** Low
 - **Method & Source:** Crossover 23.6 (x64), Cracked
+- **Notes:**
-- **Notes:** Sometimes the frame rate gets stuck at 53 for no reason.
-Gameplay is good.
-Not many stutters.
-For me, it only launches with D3DMetal option checked.
+  - Sometimes the frame rate gets stuck at 53 for no reason
+  - Gameplay is good
+  - Not many stutters
+  - For me, it only launches with D3DMetal option checked

 ### Grand Theft Auto V - u/WhySooooFurious
 - **Stability:** Very Stable